caxefaizan/airflow_eks/Section2/Readme.md

 ```
 kubectl port-forward svc/airflow-webserver 8080:8080 --namespace default
 ```
-and opening up `localhost:8080` on your web browser.
+and opening up `localhost:8080` on your web browser and using `admin` as your default username and password.

 >This is where all the meat lies.
 But from now onwards we will build a production grade Airflow deployment that follows the best practices as described [here](https://airflow.apache.org/docs/helm-chart/stable/production-guide.html).